IonPostolache/ionpostolache/README.md

 - 👋 Hi, I’m Ion Postolache
 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently working as a Python Software Developer.
-- 💞️ I’m looking to collaborate on Python/ML projects.
-- 📫 You can reach me on email ion_postolache00 at yah.o.o dot com.
+- 📫 You can reach me on email ion_postolache00 at yahoo dot com.

 <!---
 ionpostolache/ionpostolache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.